Welcome to Manchester Local Offer

 How you are having a say

 Here are some of the ways parent carers and young people are having their say to help make things better for SEND families in the city:

-- Co-production newsletters: In these special editions of the newsletter - July 2020 and July 2021 - we share the co-production work in the city.
+- Co-production newsletters: In these special editions of the newsletter, we share the co-production work in the city.
 Here is the most recent issue - July 2023 (Archive: July 2020, July 2021, July 2022).

 - In this survey, the Changemakers asked other young people with SEND about ‘Life During COVID-19 Lockdown’.